cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

-The present document defines a number of control operators that enable the description of CBOR data structures that make use of the newly defined tags or that employ the same underlyinf structures.
+The present document defines a number of control operators that enable the description of CBOR data structures that make use of the newly defined tags or that employ the same underlying structures.

 --- middle